 Management skills and abilities

-It aims to systematize a continuous process of training,

-qualification and adaptation, so that own

-qualification, qualification and adaptation, so that own employees and third parties are able to carry out their activities in a clean, safe and healthy way.
+It aims to systematize a continuous process of training, gualification, gualification and adaptation, so that own employees and third parties are able to carry out their activities in a clean, safe and healthy way.

 With a focus on mitigating impacts on health and safety at work for employees or third parties, guidelines included in the Occupational Health and Safety Management System and established in the Occupational Health and Safety Manual for Suppliers and General Conditions for Provision of Services, published in 2022, define minimum requirements and procedures, as well as provide the necessary information so that suppliers and sub-suppliers can adequately prepare to perform their duties safely at CSN's facilities.